mtempler/mtempler.github.io/_drafts/2026-08-26-scientific-learning.markdown

 \end{align}
 $$
 {% endraw %}
-the curve is the same but the axis labels $$x$$ and $$y$$ define a different problem: forward and backward scattering, supply needed for demand, demand needed for supply, respectively.
-An analysis with live time-series data is being prepared for publication.
+the curve is the same but the axis labels $$x$$ and $$y$$ define a different load problems: forward and backward scattering, supply needed for demand, demand needed for supply, respectively.

 **To Give and To Receive**